dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ## Rationale

 Not every type that the compiler can represent internally is expressible using exisiting D syntax.
-For instance, when `pragma(msg)`, `.stringof`, or diagnostics display a type, the programmer should be able to copy and paste this type and not get parsing errors.
+For instance, when `pragma(msg)`, `.stringof`, or diagnostics serialize a type, the programmer should be able to copy and paste this type and not get parsing errors.
-(Semantic problems with using aggregate types may still arise due to visibility.)
+Semantic problems may still arise due to visibility.

 The main culprits are function pointers and delegates that return by reference.
 To use those as function parameter or return types,